open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 - Metrics generated from instrumentation libraries do not use the `otelcol_` prefix by default, unless their metric names are explicitly prefixed.

-For Collector versions prior to v0.106.1, all internal metrics emitted via the Prometheus exporter, regardless of their origin, are prefixed with `otelcol_`.
+For Collector versions prior to v0.106.1, all internal metrics emitted using the Prometheus exporter, regardless of their origin, are prefixed with `otelcol_`.
 This includes metrics from both Collector components and instrumentation libraries. {{% /alert %}}